 “We are all projections from the source, God, Universe, Logos, whatever you wish to call it.
 Physical manifestations of our thoughts.
-Our thoughts create this reality that we live it, and we play it out, similar to what actors do on a stage.
+Our thoughts create this reality that we live in, and we play it out.
+Similar to what actors do on a stage.
 We continue to play out these dramas in order for our souls to learn and grow, to remember that love is the only thing that is real.
 The idea that we are not separate (ego) but rather part of this amazing, loving kindness that is present in all of creation.”

 “Interesting.”
 I said.
 This is a theory I had heard many times.

 “So we project this illusory self onto this illusory world and other souls contract to do the same.
 But none of it is real and so even panic, and anxiety isn’t real.”

 “It feels pretty damn real,” I said thinking about how crazy it can make me feel.